monstar-lab-oss/ml-frontend/packages/tsconfig/README.md

 # tsconfig

-TSConfig serves as a configuration file for TypeScript projects, encompassing various settings and options for the TypeScript compiler
+TSConfig serves as a configuration file for TypeScript projects, encompassing various settings and options for the TypeScript compiler.